ayozmi/ayozmi/README.md

 # Hi there! 👋

-Welcome to my GitHub profile!
-I'm **Ayoub Azmi**, a passionate developer and problem-solver specializing in AI, databases, machine learning, back-end programming, and software development.
-Based in Spain with Moroccan roots, I leverage my multicultural background to bring fresh perspectives to every project I tackle.
+Hi there!
+I’m **Ayoub Azmi** a developer with a passion for creating and solving problems.
+My expertise spans AI, databases, machine learning, back-end programming, and software development.
+I’m currently based in Spain, but my Moroccan roots inspire me to bring unique, fresh perspectives to every project I take on.

 ---